jakir-ruet/kubernetes-learning/README.md

     - **_Job controller:_** Watches for Job objects that represent one-off tasks, then creates Pods to run those tasks to completion.
     - **_EndpointSlice controller:_** Populates EndpointSlice objects (to provide a link between Services and Pods).
     - **_ServiceAccount controller:_** Create default ServiceAccounts for new namespaces.
-  - **_cloude controller manager:_** lets you link your cluster into your cloud provider's API, and separates out the components that interact with that cloud platform from components that only interact with your cluster.The following controllers can have cloud provider dependencies:
+  - **_cloud controller manager:_** lets you link your cluster into your cloud provider's API, and separates out the components that interact with that cloud platform from components that only interact with your cluster.The following controllers can have cloud provider dependencies:
     - **_Node controller:_** For checking the cloud provider to determine if a node has been deleted in the cloud after it stops responding
     - **_Route controller:_** For setting up routes in the underlying cloud infrastructure
     - **_Service controller:_** For creating, updating and deleting cloud provider load balancers